Policies and Procedures

 - Click here for other Frequently Asked Questions

 During the fall and spring semesters, tuition is charged to Loyola students on a flat rate basis.
 Students classified as Day Division students must pay a full-time flat rate tuition and students classified as Evening Division students must pay a part-time flat rate tuition.
 Students must pay the flat rate tuition charge based on their particular classification even though they may be enrolled in fewer than the minimum number of units required.
 However, a Day Division student who, in his/her final semester, has met the residence requirement and does not need to enroll in a minimum 12-unit load, may petition through the Office of the Registrar to request that the part-time flat rate tuition rate be charged him/her.
 In addition, an evening student who successfully petitions to enroll in a full-time course load (twelve through sixteen units) in his/her final semester is charged the full-time flat rate tuition.
-Please refer to the Tuition and Fees section on the left for the Summer 2013 - Spring 2014 rates.
+Please refer to the Tuition and Fees for the Summer 2014 - Spring 2015 rates.

 During the Summer Session, tuition is charged on a per unit basis for all students.